 Personally I have never feared Friday the 13th and am among the people who consider it just another day.

-But the arrival of Friday the 13th is another opportunity to think about sports and the superstitious rituals that many athletes seem to follow.
+But the arrival of Friday the 13th on the same day that many teams started sending their equipment down to their Spring Training facilities made me think about sports and the superstitious rituals that many players seem to follow.

 There are players who will eat the same pregame meal because they feel that to eat anything else would risk certain disaster on the field.